-5. The difficulty or hardship resulting from the application of the Zoning Ordinance would prevent the owner from making a reasonable use of the property; however, the fact the property could be utilized more advantageously with the variance than without the variance, shall not be considered as grounds for granting the variance.
+The difficulty or hardship resulting from the application of the Zoning Ordinance would prevent the owner from making a reasonable use of the property; however, the fact the property could be utilized more advantageously with the variance than without the variance, shall not be considered as grounds for granting the variance.

-6. The proposed variance will not impair an adequate supply of light and air to adjacent properties or otherwise injure other property or its use, will not substantially increase the danger of fire, flood and similar dangers or otherwise endanger the public health, safety and welfare, and will not substantially diminish or impair property values within the neighborhood or surrounding properties.
+The proposed variance will not impair an adequate supply of light and air to adjacent properties or otherwise injure other property or its use; will not substantially increase the danger of fire, flood, and similar dangers; or otherwise endanger the public health, safety and welfare.

-7. The variance, if granted, will not alter the essential character of the neighborhood or surrounding properties and will be consistent with the goals, objectives and policies set forth in this Zoning Ordinance.
+The variance, if granted, will not alter the essential character of the neighborhood or surrounding properties.

-8. Granting the variance as requested will not bestow upon the applicant any special privilege that is denied by this ordinance to other lands, structures or buildings in the same district.
+Granting the variance as requested will not bestow upon the applicant any special privilege that is denied by this ordinance to other lands, structures, or buildings in the same district.

-9. The existence of non-conforming uses of neighboring lands, structures or buildings in the same district; permitted or non-conforming uses of land, structures or buildings in other districts; and non-conforming structures; shall not be grounds for granting a variance.
+The existence of non-conforming uses of neighboring lands, structures, or buildings in the same district; permitted or non-conforming uses of land, structures, or buildings in other districts; and non-conforming structures shall not be grounds for granting a variance.

-10. The variance granted shall be the minimum variance that will permit a reasonable utilization of the land, building or structure.
+The variance granted shall be the minimum variance that will permit a reasonable utilization of the land, building, or structure.

 Section 16.08.
-BOARD OF APPEALS APPROVAL.
-The Board of Appeals may require the appellant to submit all necessary surveys, plans, or other information necessary for the Board of Appeals to investigate thoroughly the matter before it.
-The Board of Appeals may impose such conditions or limitations in granting a variance as it may deem necessary to comply with the spirit and purposes of this Ordinance.
+ZONING BOARD OF APPEALS APPROVAL

+The Zoning Board of Appeals may require the appellant to submit all necessary surveys, plans, or other information necessary for the Zoning Board of Appeals to investigate thoroughly the matter before it.
+The Zoning Board of Appeals may impose such conditions or limitations in granting a variance as it may deem necessary to comply with the spirit and purposes of this Ordinance.

-Should a hardship exist requiring a deviation from Section 5.02.3 for the purposes of placing an additional manufactured home on a lot in an agriculturally zoned area having an existing single-family dwelling, the manufactured home shall not be placed on a foundation and shall remain portable to allow for removal at such time as the hardship ceases to exist.
+Should a hardship exist requiring a deviation from Section 5.02.3 for the purposes of placing an additional manufactured home on a lot in an agriculturally zoned area having an existing one-family dwelling, the manufactured home shall not be placed on a foundation and shall remain portable to allow for removal at such time as the hardship ceases to exist.

 Section 16.09.
+APPROVAL PERIODS

-APPROVAL PERIODS.
-No order of the Board of Appeals permitting the erection or alteration of a building shall be valid for a period longer than six (6) months, unless a building permit for such erection or alteration is obtained within such period, and such erection or alteration is started and proceeds to completion in accordance with the terms of such permit.
+No order of the Zoning Board of Appeals permitting the erection or alteration of a building shall be valid for a period longer than six (6) months, unless a building permit for such erection or alteration is obtained within such period and such erection or alteration is started and proceeds to completion in accordance with the terms of such permit.

-No order of the Board of Appeals, permitting the use of a building or premise shall be valid for a period longer than six (6) months unless such use is established within such period; provided, however, that such order shall continue in force and effect if a building permit for said erection or alteration is obtained within such period, and such erection or alteration is started and proceeds to completion in accordance with such permit.
+No order of the Zoning Board of Appeals, permitting the use of a building or premise shall be valid for a period longer than six (6) months unless such use is established within such period; provided, however, that such order shall continue in force and effect if a building permit for said erection or alteration is obtained within such period and such erection or alteration is started and proceeds to completion in accordance with such permit.

-ARTICLE XVII

-DEFINITIONS
+ARTICLE XVII: DEFINITIONS

 Section 17.01.
 DEFINITIONS